captainbrosset/packman/README.md

 	// After having packaged a set of files together
 	onPackageEnd: function(callback, config, packageFileObject) {},

-	// When deciding which name a package file should have
-	onPackageName: function(callback, config, packageFileObject) {},

 	// At the end, when all packages are done
 	onEnd: function(callback, config) {}